 Driving safely requires your full focus and attention, whether you’re going on a long road trip or just down the street.
 If you find yourself getting ready for work in the car or eating meals on the run, try to budget additional time into your schedule so you’re not hair styling when you should be driving.
 Also, be sure to make any adjustments to your mirrors, A/C, navigation before you put the car in drive.

-The consequences of being in a distracted driving crash can be devastating.
+The consequences of distracted driving in Las Vegas can be devastating.
 Victims may suffer from injuries like lacerations, broken bones, traumatic brain injuries, internal bleeding, spinal injuries, and even death.
 Bicyclists and pedestrians are particularly at risk of being struck and killed by a distracted driver, especially when combined with low visibility and poor infrastructure like a lack of crosswalks or bike lanes.

 If you or a loved one has been injured because of distracted driving in Las Vegas, you should know about all your legal options.
 On top of injuries, you may be dealing with vehicle loss, lost wages, mounting medical bills, pain, and suffering.
 In cases of wrongful death, you may also be contending with immeasurable grief, loss of consortium, and funeral expenses.